bertmiller/pm/README.md

   * If a bundle is not included it does not cost the searcher anything (i.e. no gas fees are paid for failed transactions)

 This infrastructure allows:
-* searchers to bypass the Ethereum mempool and avoid their strategy leaking before it is mined on-chain (i.e. being frontrun by generalized frontrunners)
+* Searchers to bypass the Ethereum mempool and avoid their strategy leaking before it is mined on-chain (i.e. being frontrun by generalized frontrunners)
-* searchers to save money from avoiding to pay gas fees for failed transactions.
+* Searchers to save money from avoiding to pay gas fees for failed transactions.
-* miners to receive additional revenue in the form of the bundle tip, in exchange for including the most profitable bundle in the block they mined.
+* Miners to receive additional revenue in the form of the bundle tip, in exchange for including the most profitable bundle in the block they mined.

 Interested in learning more?
 <br> [Onboard Flashbots alpha as a searcher](https://github.com/flashbots/pm/blob/main/guides/searcher-onboarding.md)